bloodstiller/bloodstiller.com/content/Walkthroughs/Sauna-box.md

     -   **Looking at the request and response in** `burpsuite` **we see the following**:
         -   {{< figure src="/ox-hugo/2024-11-03-090057_.png" >}}
         -   We can see this was originally sent as a `POST` request, but the page only allows the following HTTP methods: `GET, HEAD, OPTIONS`, and `TRACE`.
-        -   Let’s re-send our request using one of these allowed methods to observe the response.
+        -   Let's re-send our request using one of these allowed methods to observe the response.

 #### Verb Tampering Enumeration: {#verb-tampering-enumeration}